Generic Name: filgrastim (fil-GRA-stim)

 Brand Name: Neupogen

 Neupogen is used for:

 Decreasing the risk of infection in certain patients, including cancer patients who are receiving chemotherapy.
 It is also used to raise the number of stem cells or to treat low white blood cell counts.
+It is also used to increase survival in certain patients who are receiving radiation.
 It may also be used for other conditions as determined by your doctor.

 Neupogen is a hematopoietic agent.
 It works by stimulating the production of neutrophils (a type of white blood cells) by bone marrow.

 Do NOT use Neupogen if: